-Sylvia from Homeschooling Through Triumphs, Trials, and Tragedies is a new blog friend of mine. her story is heartwarming and inspirational. last week, she participated in the Living Life Special blog carnival. you can read her post here. i hope that you are as warmed by her beautiful words as i was.
+Sylvia from Homeschooling Through Triumphs, Trials, and Tragedies is a new blog friend of mine. her story is heartwarming and inspirational. last week, she participated in the Living Life Special blog carnival.

 What is the most challenging part of being the type of mom that you are?